Things to Do in Chicago in the Winter

 There are several places to go outdoor ice skating in Chicago during the winter.
 One of the best and picture perfect spots to go ice skating in downtown Chicago is the skating ribbon at Maggie Daley Park which has a path twice the length of a lap around a traditional skating rink.

-When: Open daily (weather permitting) through mid March, 2021.
+When: Open daily (weather permitting) through February 28, 2021.
 Reservations are required and can be made up to 2 weeks in advance.
 See the official website for hours and to make a reservation.

 Where: 337 E Randolph St., Chicago, IL 60601